epn-vespa/tutorials/Magnetospheric-regions-automatic-identification-with-AMDA-and-TOPCAT/Magnetospheric regions automatic identification with AMDA and TOPCAT  #AMDA.md

 * adjust binning and plotting range as necessary (0-8 for rn, 0-22 for rB)
 * do not worry about NaN values !

-** Step by step AMDA–TOPCAT analysis
+## Step by step AMDA–TOPCAT analysis
-Bow shock and magnetopause identification**
-Use of AMDA conditional parameters
+### Bow shock and magnetopause identification; Use of AMDA conditional parameters

-•  define the solar wind ram pressure pSW shifted to THEMIS A
+* define the solar wind ram pressure pSW shifted to THEMIS A
-&nbsp;&nbsp;•  time delay may be taken as 4000s as before
+  *  time delay may be taken as 4000s as before
-&nbsp;&nbsp;• pSW=1.67e-6nACEVACE^2
+  *  pSW=1.67e-6nACEVACE^2
-•  produce a time table T1 when the pSW values are in a restricted band (ex: pSW<4)
+* produce a time table T1 when the pSW values are in a restricted band (ex: pSW<4)
-•  define a new (conditional) parameter : flag_msh
+* define a new (conditional) parameter : flag_msh
-&nbsp;&nbsp;&nbsp;&nbsp;•  flag_msh=1 if rB>4-rn and rB<10rn (see plot), else 0 (for solar wind and magnetosphere)
+  *flag_msh=1 if rB greater than 4-rn and rB lower than 10rn (see plot), else 0 (for solar wind and magnetosphere)
-•  download XTHA, sqrt(YTHA^2+ZTHA^2), flag_msh at 3600 s resolution (all in one file) for the above T1 time table
+* download XTHA, sqrt(YTHA^2+ZTHA^2), flag_msh at 3600 s resolution (all in one file) for the above T1 time table

-￼**Transfer via SAMP (same procedure as before)**
+## Transfer via SAMP (same procedure as before)

-•  the table is loaded into TOPCAT
+* the table is loaded into TOPCAT
-•  choose « density map » (2D histogram) :
+* choose « density map » (2D histogram) :
 &nbsp;&nbsp;• sqrt(Y^2+Z^2) function of X weighted by flag_msh
 •  adjust binning as necessary